michael2012z/BitBible/markdown/KJV/files/Job.md

 19. He shall deliver thee in six troubles: yea, in seven there shall no evil touch thee.

-20. In famine he shall redeem thee from death: and in war from the power of the sword.power: Heb. hands
+20. In famine he shall redeem thee from death: and in war from the power of the sword.

-21. Thou shalt be hid from the scourge of the tongue: neither shalt thou be afraid of destruction when it cometh.from…: or, when the tongue scourgeth
+21. Thou shalt be hid from the scourge of the tongue: neither shalt thou be afraid of destruction when it cometh.

 22. At destruction and famine thou shalt laugh: neither shalt thou be afraid of the beasts of the earth.

 23. For thou shalt be in league with the stones of the field: and the beasts of the field shall be at peace with thee.

-24. And thou shalt know that thy tabernacle shall be in peace; and thou shalt visit thy habitation, and shalt not sin.thy tabernacle…: or, peace is thy tabernaclesin: or, err
+24. And thou shalt know that thy tabernacle shall be in peace; and thou shalt visit thy habitation, and shalt not sin.

-25. Thou shalt know also that thy seed shall be great, and thine offspring as the grass of the earth.great: or, much
+25. Thou shalt know also that thy seed shall be great, and thine offspring as the grass of the earth.

-26. Thou shalt come to thy grave in a full age, like as a shock of corn cometh in in his season.cometh in: Heb. ascendeth
+26. Thou shalt come to thy grave in a full age, like as a shock of corn cometh in in his season.

-27. Lo this, we have searched it, so it is; hear it, and know thou it for thy good.for…: Heb. for thyself
+27. Lo this, we have searched it, so it is; hear it, and know thou it for thy good.

 ## Job 6

 1. But Job answered and said,

-2. Oh that my grief were throughly weighed, and my calamity laid in the balances together!laid: Heb. lifted up
+2. Oh that my grief were throughly weighed, and my calamity laid in the balances together!

-3. For now it would be heavier than the sand of the sea: therefore my words are swallowed up.my words…: that is, I want words to express my grief
+3. For now it would be heavier than the sand of the sea: therefore my words are swallowed up.

 4. For the arrows of the Almighty are within me, the poison whereof drinketh up my spirit: the terrors of God do set themselves in array against me.

-5. Doth the wild ass bray when he hath grass? or loweth the ox over his fodder?when he…: Heb. at grass?
+5. Doth the wild ass bray when he hath grass? or loweth the ox over his fodder?

 6. Can that which is unsavoury be eaten without salt? or is there any taste in the white of an egg?

 7. The things that my soul refused to touch are as my sorrowful meat.

-8. Oh that I might have my request; and that God would grant me the thing that I long for!the thing…: Heb. my expectation
+8. Oh that I might have my request; and that God would grant me the thing that I long for!

 9. Even that it would please God to destroy me; that he would let loose his hand, and cut me off!